cyberbotics/webots/docs/guide/web-simulation.md

   * `mode`: `x3d` or `mjpeg`.
   * `broadcast`: boolean variable enabling or not the broadcast.
   * `isMobileDevice`: boolean variable specifying if the application is running on a mobile device.
+  * `timeout`: the time (in seconds) after which the simulation will be automatically paused (until the play button is pressed again).
+By default, no timeout is set.
 * `close()`: close the simulation web scene.
 Note that if the `webots-view` element is removed from the HTML page or `loadScene`, `connect` or `loadAnimation` is called, `close` will be automatically called.
 * `hasView()`: return true if a view exist, false otherwise.
 * `hideToolbar()`: hide the toolbar.
 Must be called after connect.